-- APi group companies, on a strict 'need to know' basis (e.g. for internal audit purposes), and based on the Binding Corporate Rules - service providers SMC has retained to perform services on SMC behalf.
-SMC will only share your personal information with service providers with whom SMC has signed a processing agreement except as necessary to perform services on SMC behalf or to comply with legal requirements, including but not limited to in response to a legitimate legal request from law enforcement authorities or other government regulators; - investigate suspected or actual illegal activity; - prevent physical harm or financial loss; or - support the sale or transfer of all or a portion of SMC business or assets, including through bankruptcy.
+APi group companies to enable them to offer you products or services, to include but not limited to SMC. service providers SMC has retained to perform services on SMC behalf.
+SMC will only share your personal information with service providers with whom SMC has signed a processing agreement except as necessary to perform services on SMC behalf or to comply with legal requirements, including but not limited to in response to a legitimate legal request from law enforcement authorities or other government regulators;

+- investigate suspected or actual illegal activity; - prevent physical harm or financial loss; or - support the sale or transfer of all or a portion of SMC business or assets, including through bankruptcy.